uqlibrary/technology-training/R/terminology.md

 # Main terms and concepts in R

 This is a list of main terms and concepts used when introducing the R programming language.
-It is not meant to be a comprehensive and precise language definition, far from it.
-The idea is to provide a quick reference card of short definitions useful when being introduced to the world of R, without the unnecessary details that might scare people off.
+It is _not_ meant to be a comprehensive and precise language definition, far from it.
+The idea is to provide a **quick reference card of short definitions useful when being introduced to the world of R**, without the unnecessary details that might scare people off.

 This resource was created because an equivalent could not be found online (to the surprise of the author).